alber999/recruitment-challenges/counting-bits/README.md

 ### 3. Algorithmic with extra memory

-Algorithmic solution treating number array of bits and using an auxiliar _stack_ structure
+Algorithmic solution treating input binary array representation and using an auxiliar _stack_ structure

+Input validation included (`type numeric && value >= 0`)

 First position of result array is reserved for total number of positive bits.
 This position will be updated lately.
 This is done to avoid unshift operation when adding total to first position